Connection クラス#

 - broken#

-, but wasn't closed in a clean way, such as usingclose()
+closed, but wasn't closed in a clean way, such as usingclose()or awithblock.

 - cursor(name: str, *, binary: bool = False, row_factory: Optional[RowFactory] = None, scrollable: Optional[bool] = None, withhold: bool = False) ServerCursor